Last Updated: August 2023

 - your Personal Information is provided to us by a labour hire company or other provider of contracted services;

-- your Personal information is obtained from media and publications or other publicly available sources or cookies;
+- your Personal information is obtained from media and publications or other publicly available sources or registers or from cookies;

 - your Personal Information is provided to us by the organiser of an educational event that we sponsor or support;

-- your health practitioner reports to us on how you have responded to the use of one of our products or services;
+- your health practitioner reports to us on how you have responded to the use of one of our products or services as a patient;

 - you are represented by a third party, for example, your legal adviser, insurance advisor, guardian, trustee, or attorney;

-- you complete an online form or survey provided by a third party on our behalf;
+- you complete an online form or survey provided by us or a third party on our behalf;

-- other organisations, who jointly with us, provide products or services to you or with whom we partner to provide products or services to you;
+- you deal with other organisations which, jointly with us, provide products or services to you or with whom we partner to provide products or services to you; or

-- you comment publicly over Instagram, LinkedIn or any other social media platform that we use); and
+- you comment publicly over Instagram, LinkedIn or any other social media platform that we use.

-Each time you visit our websites or social medial platforms, we may collect information about you which may include Personal Information (which we will generally de-identify) and may include the following:
+Each time you visit our websites or social media platforms, we may collect information about you which may include Personal Information (which we will generally de-identify) and may include the following:

 - the date and time of visits;